Rules are scheduled for 9:00 a.m.

 summary judgment, Daubert motions, and motions in limine must be

-filed at least forty-five (45) days prior to trial.
+filed at least sixty (60) days prior to trial.
 The caption

 for the motion should state the trial date.